adiwg/mdEditor-doc/publish/instructions-for-testing-publishing.md

 3. Select one project with its associated products to test.

-4. Before you publish anything, click F12 \( or Cmd + Opt + J on Mac\), to bring up the error console to be able to track errors as they occur \(consult the [Troubleshooting Issues](/publish/troubleshooting-issues.md) section of this manual for more information\).
+4. Before you publish anything, click F12 \( or Cmd + Opt + J on Mac\) to bring up the error console to be able to track errors as they occur \(consult the [Troubleshooting Issues](/publish/troubleshooting-issues.md) section of this manual for more information\).

 5. Follow the publishing instructions above for the scenario that applies to you.